hdkesting/RichTextCleaner/RichTextCleaner.README.md

 ## Startup

 The installer doesn't place a shortcut on the desktop, you'll need to find the application in the start-menu (search for "RichTextCleaner").
+After installing, you may need to wait a few seconds for it to show up.

 ## Usage